 UNTAR is compatible with tar archives created in Linux / UNIX.
 Unlike .zip archives, .tar archives are not compressed unless you use the gzip option.
-If you don't specify any arguments, UNTAR will display its command dialog.

 You can specify a pathname for tararchive.
 If you don't provide an extension, and the filename as entered doesn't exist, UNTAR adds ".tar".
 If you don't specify an operation, UNTAR will default to Extract.